A brief introduction about parking stop installation standards!

 How to remove a parking stopper?

-If you are interested in removing a parking block from your free parking, airport parking, electric vehicle parking, or valet-parking spots, you can use this simple and practical guide to achieve your goal.
+If you want to remove a parking block from your free parking, airport parking, electric vehicle parking, or valet parking spots, you can use this simple and practical guide to achieve your goal.

 - Step 1: Put the sharp edge of the chisel under one end of the parking spot and start hitting the chisel with a hammer.
 Keep hitting the chisel until the parking stop edge separates from the ground.